MisterSchmitz/bike-share-routes/README.md

 - Get walking directions to those stations and biking directions between stations
 - See total travel time and the split between walking and biking time
 - Use real places as your start and end points, powered by the Google Places API
-- Backed by the North American Bike Share Association (NABSA) for live station data
+- Live station data courtesy the North American Bike Share Association General Bikeshare Feed Specification
 - Identifies the closest bikeshare system to you based on your location (as long as data adheres to NABSA standard)

 ### How to Use